spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/starter-template/get-started-template-local.md

 There are two types of deployment: local and cloud.

-- A [local deployment]({{urlRoot}}/content/glossary#deployment) launches your game with its own instance of SpatialOS, running on your development machine.
+* A [local deployment]({{urlRoot}}/content/glossary#deployment) launches your game with its own instance of SpatialOS, running on your development machine.
-- [Cloud deployments]({{urlRoot}}/content/glossary#deployment) run in the cloud on [nodes]({{urlRoot}}/content/glossary#node).
+* A [Cloud deployments]({{urlRoot}}/content/glossary#deployment) runs in the cloud on [nodes]({{urlRoot}}/content/glossary#node).
 A node refers to a single machine used by a cloud deployment.
 When you have deployed your game, you can share it with other people and run your game at a scale not possible on a single machine.
 Once a cloud deployment is running, you can connect clients to it using the [Launcher]({{urlRoot}}/content/glossary#launcher).

-Use local deployments for small-scale tests, to quickly test and iterate on changes to your project.
-For large-scale tests with several players, use a cloud deployment.
+> * For small-scale tests, use local deployments to quickly test and iterate on changes to your project.
+> * For large-scale tests with several players, use a cloud deployment.

 ### Step 1: Generate schema and a snapshot